zhiqiangzhongddu/zhiqiangzhongddu.github.io/_pages/about.md

 ## What's New
 PC member of *SocialNLP* workshop @*TheWeb-22*(WWW-22) conference.

+One long paper got accepted by *Journal of Entropy*.

 One paper got accepted by *ASONAM2021*.

 One long paper got accepted by *Journal of Big Data and Cognitive Computing*.